EUGINELETHAL/Miniflix-V2/README.md

 ## BOOK-A-MEAL REACT-REDUX

-Book-A-Meal is an application that allows customers to make food orders and helps the food vendor know what the customers want to eat.
+Book-A-Meal is a responsive React-Redux  application that allows customers to search make food orders .